jeymer/TicTacToe/README.md

 I originally had the code all in one file (MainWindow.java).
 I have since then split the code up into seperate classes for organization and neatness purposes.

-Future plans fothe program are to add one-player (vs. CPU) support as well as potentially some customization options.
+Future plans for the program are to add one-player (vs. CPU) support as well as potentially some customization options.